top of page

 Combat

 Combat generally starts with the Enemy Phase, when the GM describes enemy behavior.
-Some Actions can be used by players.

 Health

-Players have 10 max Health per Level.
+Players have 10 max Health per Experience.

 While at zero Health, you can't contribute to the current fight or be healed normally.
+This doesn't have to mean death.

 Your GM tells you how much you heal after combat ends.